The Police and Crime Commissioner oversees funding contributions which support work with partner organisations.

 The Police and Crime Commissioner oversees funding contributions which support work with partner organisations that have a vital part to play in keeping County Durham and Darlington communities safe.

-In June 2018, a Commissioning Strategy was published to set out the intention of the OPCC in the distribution of two million pounds of public monies within the Durham force area.
+In February 2024, a Commissioning Strategy was published to set out the intention of the OPCC in the distribution of six million pounds of public monies within the Durham force area.

 The Board is comprised of policy and commissioning leads from within the OPCC and is chaired by the PCC.
 The Board is the ultimate decision forum for commissioning activities and grant-making.